 Friction Losses

-Friction between the piston seal and cylinder wall reduces effective force:
+Friction between the piston seal and cylinder wall reduces effective force2:

 Practical Force Equation